doctrine/collections/CONTRIBUTING.md

 ## Travis

-We automatically run your pull request through [Travis CI](http://www.travis-ci.org) against PHP 5.5, PHP 5.6, PHP 7 and HHVM.
+We automatically run your pull request through [Travis CI](https://www.travis-ci.org) against supported PHP versions.
 If you break the tests, we cannot merge your code, so please make sure that your code is working before opening up a Pull-Request.

 ## Getting merged